coleenquadros/configuration/README.md

 - `channels`: a list of channels to add to the User group

 3. **Add this permission to the desired `roles`, or create a new `role` with this permission only (mandatory).**
+**Note:** Skip this step if the user group is not populated based on app-interface. i.e. if it is populated based on an external source of truth, such as an OWNERS file or PagerDuty.

 4. **Add the group in the `managedUsergroups` section of the** [coreos slack](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/dependencies/slack/coreos.yml) **dependency file**